FlaviaTG/BioPopWork/README.md

 psmc -p "4+25*2+4+6" -o sample.TGCGAGAC.UNPLACED.consensus.psmc sample.TGCGAGAC.UNPLACED.consensus.psmcfa
 ```
 #### Make the plot
 With the generated data its possible to make your own costume plot using -R flag.
 We are going to try the plot that comes with PSMC program and generate the data for a costum plot in R using the generated file with extension ".0.txt."
-See R code/script 'PSMC-costum-plot.R' for costum plots of all individuals in one plot.
+See R code/script `PSMC-costum-plot.R` for costum plots of all individuals in one plot.
 ```
 psmc_plot.pl -R -u 0.221e-8 -g 1 Green-jay_TGCGAGAC_UNPLACED_plot sample.TGCGAGAC.UNPLACED.consensus.psmc
 ```

+## Genome-Evironmental-Association analysis
+Look for regions in the genome that are associated to environmental conditions.
+Above you have generated the .geno file format for ByPass program and you also have the covariance environmental matrix file `distances.txt`
+###